btbristow/bookstore-management-api/docs/reference/post-customers.md

 ---
 # POST customers

-Use `POST` with the `customers` endpoint to create new customers for a store.
-You can add multiple customers to a request body.
+Use `POST` with the `customers` endpoint to create new customers in the store database.
+You can add multiple customers in one request body.
 You must create customers before you create orders.

 ## Request

-To `POST` a new customer using curl, enter the following request with your own `{server_url}` and `{port}` values:
+To `POST` a new customer using curl, enter the following request with your own `{server_url}` and `{port}`:

 ```bash
 curl -X POST '{server_url}:{port}/customers' \